 Associate Vice President for Student Affairs

 Art King has been serving as Associate Vice President for Student Affairs at San José State University since 2011.
 Previously, he worked for six years as Assistant Vice President of Student Affairs for Diversity and adjunct faculty member in the College of Education at Towson University (TU).
-Prior to assuming his duties at TU, Art held progressively responsible management positions and adjunct faculty roles at George Mason University (GMU) and Georgia Southern University (GSU).
+Prior to TU, Art held progressively responsible management positions and adjunct faculty roles at George Mason University (GMU) and Georgia Southern University (GSU).

-A staunch advocate for student-centered learning and engagement, Art was presented with several awards for enhancing the student experience and promoting inclusive excellence.
+A staunch advocate for student-centered learning and engagement, Art received several awards for enhancing the student experience and promoting inclusive excellence.
 The Southern Association for College Student Affairs (SACSA) honored him with the Bobby E. Leach Award for his exceptional leadership in advocating for a multicultural campus environment, while on two occasions students presented him with NAACP/BSA Distinguished Faculty/Staff Awards for his significant contribution to their academic achievement and social wellbeing.
 He also received an Outstanding Service Award from the Regional HBCU Summit on Retention, a Community Service Award from Granville Academy of Northern Virginia, and the Best Student Learning Program Award from Georgia College Personnel Association (GCPA).